RobinaMirbahar/Learn-AWS-Cloud-Practictioner/README.md

 The purpose of creating this learning space is to encourage women those who have lack of knowledge about Cloud Technologies Specially AWS .
 I will try to  cover all the topics from beginner to advance level in AWS Cloud Practitioner.

-The AWS Certified Cloud Practitioner is the entry level certification from AWS.
+The AWS Certified Cloud Practitioner is the entry level certification.
 This is a must have for any student who begins their journey to Cloud computing with AWS.

 ## Who this space is for